PhilipQuirke/verified_transformers/mixed_model.md

 # What is the mixed model algorithm?
-What algorithm has a trained mixed (addition and subtraction) model learnt that allows to perform both addition and subtraction accurately?
+We initialised a new model with an existing accurate 6-digit addition model (add_d6_l2_h3_t15K.pth) and trained it on "mixed" addition and subtraction 6-digit questions.
+The model (ins1_mix_d6_l3_h4_t40K.pth) can predict these questions accurately.
+What algorithm does it use?

 ## Initial facts and working assumptions
-We investigated model ins1_mix_d6_l3_h4_t40K which answers 6-digit addition and subtraction question.
-Some initial thoughts:
+Initial thoughts on model ins1_mix_d6_l3_h4_t40K that answers 6-digit addition and subtraction question:
 - Read section 4.3 of https://arxiv.org/pdf/2402.02619.pdf
 - For an n digit question the answer is n+2 tokens long e.g. 66666+66666=+1333332
   - We name the answer tokens An+1 to A0
-- We assume model is accurate (We know it can do 1M Qs for add and sub.
-This is evidence not proof of accuracy)
+- We assume model is 100% accurate (We know it can do 1M Qs for add and sub.
+This is evidence not proof.)
   - So we assume each answer token is accurate
-- The first answer token is An+1 (aka A_max, aka **sign**, A7 for 6-digit questions).
-It is always "+" or "-" representing a positive or negative answer
-- Model must pay attention to the **operator** token (+ or -) to understand whether to do a addition or subtraction calculation
+- Model must use the **operator** input token (+ or -) to understand whether to do a addition or subtraction calculation
+- The first answer token is the **sign**.
+  - This token is always "+" or "-" representing a positive or negative answer
+  - This token is An+1 or A_max.
+For a 6-digit question it is A7.
 - Model must accurately predict three distinct classes of questions:
   - Addition : Answer is positive.
 A_max is "+".
-Aka ADD
+Aka **ADD**
   - Subtraction where D >= D' : Answer is positive.
 A_max is "+".
 Aka positive-answer-subtraction.
-Aka SUB
+Aka **SUB**
   - Subtraction where D < D' : Answer is negative.
 A_max is "-".
 Aka negative-answer-subtraction.
-Aka NEG
+Aka **NEG**
 - For subtraction questions:
-  - The model must determine if D < D' before token A_max
+  - The model must calculate if **D < D'** before token A_max
   - D < D' is calculated as Dn < D'n or (Dn = D'n and (Dn-1 < D'n-1 or (Dn-2 = D'n-1 and ( ...
-    - Addition has a parallel calculation to determine if An-1 is 1 or 0
+    - Addition has a similar calculation (TriCase, TriAdd) to calculate if An-1 is 1 or 0
-  - Models seem to heavily prefer "just in time" algorithms.
+  - Our models seem to heavily prefer "just in time" algorithms.
 Assume D < D' is calculated **at** the "=" token.
-- For addition questions:
+- For addition questions, assume the model:
-  - Assume model reuses the addition circuits (perhaps modified) that were inserted from add_d6_l2_h3_t15K before the mixed model training
+  - Reuses the addition circuits (perhaps modified) that were inserted from add_d6_l2_h3_t15K before
-  - Uses tasks Base Add (BA), Make Carry 1 (MC) and Use Sum 9 (US)
+  - Re-uses tasks Base Add (BA), Make Carry 1 (MC), Use Sum 9 (US), TriCase (C) and TriAdd (Cn) sub-tasks
   - Determines if the first numeric token of the answer (An) is 1 or 0 just in time at token position An+1

 ## Hypothesis 1 (Deprecated)
-Our first hypothesis was that the model handles three classes of questions as follows:
+Our first hypothesis was that the mixed model handles three classes of questions as follows:
 - ADD: Addition in this mixed model uses the same tasks (BA, MC, US, DnCm) as addition model.
 - SUB: Subtraction with a positive answer uses tasks that mirror the addition tasks (BS, BO, MZ, etc)
 - NEG: Subtraction with a negative answer uses the mathematics rule A-B = -(B-A), uses above case to do the bulk of the work